Lymph node biopsy

 - When you or your provider feel swollen glands and they do not go away

-- When lymph nodes are present on a CT or MRI scan
+- When abnormal lymph nodes are present on a mammogram, ultrasound, CT, or MRI scan

-- For some people with breast cancer or melanoma, to see if the cancer has spread (sentinel lymph node biopsy)
+- For some people with cancer, such as breast cancer or melanoma, to see if the cancer has spread (sentinel lymph node biopsy or needle biopsy by a radiologist)

 The results of the biopsy help your provider decide on further tests and treatments.